Protect your business

 • Install antivirus software

-Install antivirus and anti-ransomware software on your computer and update it regularly.
+Install and anti-ransomware software on your computer and update it regularly.
 If you have support contracts with antivirus providers, make sure these are up to date too.

-The other common thing attackers might try is sending a document or spreadsheet that, if opened, will try to load malware onto your computer without you knowing.
+The other common thing attackers might try is sending a document or spreadsheet that, if opened, will try to load onto your computer without you knowing.
 This risk can be mitigated by using modern endpoint protection software.
 Ask your IT provider about Endpoint Detection and Response (EDR) tools they support.

 • Network security and firewalls